Fast CZ Gate via Energy-Level Engineering in Superconducting Qubits with a Tunable Coupler: Physical Model

 Tunable coupling has been demonstrated as a leading physical architecture.
 We now consider the physical model depicted in Fig.~\ref{Circuit}(a), which consists of a Transmon and an IST coupled via a tunable coupler.
 The Hamiltonian of system can be described as:

-where the index $i\mathrm{=1,2}$ denotes the Transmon and IST modes, respectively, and $c$ lables the transmon coupler mode. $E_C,E_J$ and $E_{L}$ represent charging energy, Josephson energy and inductive energy, respectively. $\phi_{ext}$ is the external flux bias.
+where the indices $i\mathrm{=1,2}$ denote the Transmon and IST modes, respectively, and $c$ lables the transmon coupler mode. $E_C,E_J$ and $E_{L}$ represent charging energy, Josephson energy and inductive energy, respectively. $\phi_{ext}$ is the external flux bias.
 The IST is working at half-flux quanta $ $, realizing a single-well plasmonic spectrum with positive anharmonicity ${\alpha\geq0}$ (see Appendix A for details).

+Our protocol relies on an opposite-anharmonicity element whose positive anharmonicity can be engineered to be comparable in magnitude to the negative anharmonicity of the transmon (typically $\sim$200--300~MHz in the parameter range considered here), so as to satisfy the near-degeneracy condition in Fig.~\ref{Circuit}(b).
+CSFQs can exhibit positive anharmonicity \cite{yan2016flux}; however, reported devices often have anharmonicities of 500--900~MHz, which may exceed the value needed for matching in our architecture and thereby tighten the parameter constraints.
+In contrast, the IST provides an additional design knob through the inductive shunt, allowing the positive anharmonicity to be engineered below 300~MHz.
+From an implementation perspective, CSFQs typically employ multiple Josephson junctions with targeted energy ratios, whereas the IST replaces this element with a geometric inductor, reducing circuit complexity and the number of junction parameters that must be controlled.
+These considerations motivate our choice of the IST as the positive-anharmonicity component in the present work.

 We approximate the qubits and the coupler as harmonic modes, i.e., introducing $\hat{\varphi}_i=\hat{\varphi}_{i,z\mathrm{pf}}\left(\hat{a}_i^\dagger+\hat{a}_i\right)$ and $\hat{n}_{i}=i\hat{n}_{i,z\mathrm{pf}}\left(\hat{a}_{i}^{\dagger}-\hat{a}_{i}\right)$, where phase (number) zero-point fluctuation $\hat{n}_{i,z\mathrm{pf}}=1/\left(2\hat{\varphi}_{i,z\mathrm{pf}}\right)$.
 Thus, the system Hamiltonian can be written as follows: